Resources

 What are the benefits of enrolling in a professional development non-credit certificate program?

-Yes, students who complete a professional development non-credit certificate program have access to a selection of alumni benefits, including access to networking resources, and job search tools, like resume reviews, and monthly webinars.
+Yes, students who complete a professional development non-credit certificate program have access to a selection of alumni benefits, including networking resources, job search tools like resume reviews, and monthly webinars.

 Note: These benefits are only available to students who have completed a certificate program with the University of Chicago Professional Education.